wsmd/react-use-form-state/README.md

 - `values`: an object holding the state of each input being rendered.
 - `validity`: an object indicating whether the value of each input is valid.
+- `errors`: an object holding all errors resulting from input validations.
 - `touched`: an object indicating whether the input was touched (focused) by the user.

 ```ts